 Therapeutic Essential Oil Blending

-Therapeutic blending focuses on creating a blend that will aid with a particular emotional or physical condition.
-Therapeutic blending concentrates more on the therapeutic result than on the aroma of the blend, but naturally it's important to create a therapeutic blend that is pleasing in aroma.
+Therapeutic blending focuses upon creating a blend that will aid with a particular physical or emotional condition.
+Therapeutic blending concentrates more on the therapeutic result than on the aroma of the blend, but naturally it's important to create a therapeutic blend that is aromatically pleasing.

 When creating therapeutic blends, it is also important to consider all the therapeutic actions you are seeing and avoid oils that clash with your desired goals.
 For instance, let's say you are having severe period cramps and are having trouble sleeping.
 For this scenario, let's also say that you want to create a blend that you can use right before bedtime.
 Peppermint and Cypress are essential oils that can provide relief with menstrual cramps.
 But, Peppermint and Cypress are energizing oils.
 Thus, you would want to avoid these oils in a blend that you'd use right before bed.

 The Essential Oil Profile area on AromaWeb lists aromatic descriptions and the uses for particular essential oils.
 Books such as The Illustrated Encyclopedia of Essential Oils by Julia Lawless provides much greater detail including safety information, therapeutic actions and aromatic descriptions for 165 oils.
 Such a resource can be quite helpful in creating your personal therapeutic blend.

 - When creating a new blend, start out small with a total number of drops of either 6 or 12 drops.
 By starting small, you waste less oil in the event that the blend does not ultimately provide the therapeutic results that you seek.

 - Start creating your blend by only using essential oils, absolutes or CO2s.
 After you have designed the blend and are satisfied with the aroma, you should then adequately dilute it with a carrier oil if the blend is intended for topical use.
 If you hate the aroma of the blend you created, you have then not wasted any carrier oil.